cosmastech/php-statsd-client-adapter/README.md

 This adapter simply records your stats in an object in memory.
 This is best served as a way to verify stats are recorded in your unit tests.

 See [examples/in_memory.php](examples/in_memory.php) for you might implement this.

+### DataDogStatsDClientAdapter
+This is a wrapper around DataDog's [php-datadogstatsd](https://github.com/dataDog/php-datadogstatsd/) client.
+For specifics on their configuration, see the [official DogStatsD documentation](https://docs.datadoghq.com/developers/dogstatsd/?code-lang=php&tab=hostagent#client-instantiation-parameters).